ANVITHA-KATIPALLY/Web-Programming/README.md

 # Web-Programming
-Write a html program for Creation of web site with forms, frames, links, tables etc Design a web site using HTML and DHTML.
+1.Write a html program for Creation of web site with forms, frames, links, tables etc 2.Design a web site using HTML and DHTML.
 Use Basic text Formatting, Images Create a script that asks the user for a name, then greets the user with "Hello" and the user name on the page Create a script that collects numbers from a page and then adds them up and prints them to a blank field on the page.
 Create a script that prompts the user for a number and then counts from 1 to that number displaying only the odd numbers.